Exohayvan/atsuko/TOS.md

 1. **Acceptance & Changes to Terms**
    - Engaging with Atsuko constitutes your agreement to these TOS.
 We reserve the right to amend these TOS without prior notice.
 Your continued use indicates acceptance of any modifications.

-2. **Data Management and User Privacy**
+2. **Data Management, Backups, and User Privacy**
    - Interaction with Atsuko implies acknowledgment that your messages might be collected for bot enhancement.
-   - Features, such as in-game data tracking, necessitate Atsuko to collect and store userIDs for seamless performance.
+   - Features, such as in-game data tracking, necessitate Atsuko to collect and store userIDs in a public database for seamless performance.
    - We prioritize user privacy.
 Data is neither shared without permission nor used for marketing.
 Messages are anonymized before improvements.
    - On servers featuring Atsuko, only your UserID is logged for operational needs.
+   - Backups of data are conducted automatically by Atsuko.
+Users do not need to backup their individual data.

 3. **Service Assurance and Limitations**
    - Atsuko is provided "as-is".
 We do not guarantee uninterrupted or flawless service.
 Any disruptions are beyond our liability.